 - restore disc height

 - stabilize the spine

 Types of Fusion Surgeries

-The type of spinal fusion surgery you will have is dependent on the patient's symptoms and specific diagnosis.
+The type of spinal fusion surgery you will have is dependent on your symptoms and specific diagnosis.
 Patients should discuss the exact approach for their lumbar spinal fusion surgery with their surgeon.

 The different types of spinal fusion surgery are: